Couples therapy: Popularized methodologies

-John Gottman's What Makes Marriage Work

-The Five Love Languages - what spouses respond to.

-Please Understand Me - determining personal psychological makeup.

-Sue Johnson's Hold Me Tight - 'Love demands the reassurance of touch.
-Most fights are really protested over emotional disconnection.
-Underneath the distress, partners are desperate to know: Are you there for me?

-Love & Respect - emotional needs of spouses.

-Divorce Busting - solutions for saving and restoring relationships.

-With homosexual and bisexual clients
+With gay and bisexual clients

-Differing psychological theories play an important role in determining how effective relationship counseling is, especially when it concerns homosexual and bisexual clients.
+Differing psychological theories play an important role in determining how effective relationship counseling is, especially when it concerns gay and bisexual clients.
 Some experts tout cognitive behavioral therapy as the tool of choice for intervention, while many rely on acceptance and commitment therapy or cognitive analytic therapy.
 One major progress in this area is the fact that "marital therapy" is now referred to as "couples therapy" in order to include individuals who are not married or those who are engaged in same-sex relationships.
 Most relationship issues are shared equally among couples regardless of sexual orientation, but LGBT clients additionally have to deal with heteronormativity, homophobia, biphobia, and both socio-cultural and legal discrimination.
 Individuals may experience relational ambiguity from being in different stages of the coming out process or having an HIV serodiscordant relationship.
 Often, same-sex couples do not have as many role models of successful relationships as opposite-sex couples.
 In many jurisdictions, committed LGBT couples desiring a family are denied access to assisted reproduction, adoption and fostering, leaving them childless, feeling excluded, other, and bereaved.
 There may be issues with gender role socialization that do not affect opposite-sex couples.

 A significant number of men and women experience conflict surrounding homosexual expression within a mixed-orientation marriage.
 Couple therapy may include helping the clients feel more comfortable and accepting of same-sex feelings, and to explore ways of incorporating same-sex and opposite-sex feelings into life patterns.
-Although a strong homosexual identity was associated with difficulties in marital satisfaction, viewing the same-sex activities as compulsive facilitated commitment to the marriage, and to monogamy.
+Although a strong gay identity identity was associated with difficulties in marital satisfaction, viewing same-sex activities as compulsive facilitated commitment to the marriage and to monogamy.